 The Dipsea Trail is the most direct route to connect the town of Mill Valley with the village of Stinson Beach.
 Stinson Beach is a popular tourist destination and is located about a 30-minute drive north of San Francisco.

 The ascent is another tough area of the trail.
 The southern shoulder of the hill reaches its apex around the top of Cardiac Hill.
-This is only about 4.5 miles into the race, so pacing and experience with hills is crucial.
+This is only about 4.5 miles into the race, so pacing and experience with hills are crucial.

 Other challenges that runners will encounter in this race is the uneven footing and single-track footpaths.
 Not to mention steep terrain and lots of elevation losses and gains.
 Part of the unique appeal of the Dipsea Race though is that runners can choose from several alternate routes that diverge and converge on the trails in order to get to the finish line.
 This brings in elements of strategy, as runners must have a plan and have familiarity with the course.

 With trail names like Dynamite and Cardiac, runners know in advance that this is no easy race.
-At the top of Cardiac, the course levels out before it plunging down through an area called the Swoop.
+At the top of Cardiac, the course levels out before it plunging through an area called the Swoop.
 Next comes traversing over the rocks in the Steep Ravine and the brutally steep climb up Insult Hill.
-They didn’t call it these names for no reason!
+They didn't call it these names for no reason!

 Towards the end, the course slopes down easily in an area called The Moors, where the views of the ocean are inspiring.
 Then the runners have the option to either sprint to the finish line at Stinson Beach or use a few trail short cuts in an attempt to push ahead of the other competitors.